-3. Lump Sum Lifetime Mortgage
+#3.
+Lump Sum Lifetime Mortgage

 Therefore, you will be taking a secured loan against your home in exchange for a tax-free lump sum.
-Your plan provider will charge a fixed rate of interest on the property equity amount you unlock, with usually no need to make any repayments over the life of the loan, even though they can consider this option if need be.
+Your provider will charge a fixed rate of interest on the property equity amount you unlock, with usually no need to make any repayments over the life of the loan, even though they can consider this option if need be.
 If you do not make any repayments, then the interest will compound over time with an ever-growing balance.

-4. Interest-Only Lifetime Mortgage
+#4.
+Interest-Only Lifetime Mortgage

-The interest-only mortgage is popular with people who are not eligible for a residential mortgage in retirement, as, in reality, it works similarly as the residential interest-only mortgage.
+The interest-only mortgage is popular with people who are not eligible for a residential mortgage in retirement, as, in reality, it works similarly as the residential interest only mortgage.

-Learn More About » Interest Only Lifetime Mortgages
+Learn More » Interest Only Lifetime Mortgage

-5. Income Lifetime Mortgage
+#5.
+Income Lifetime Mortgage

 True to its name, the income lifetime mortgage plan allows you to use equity release as a way to top up your pension, via paying you a fixed income every month.